nitrado/ruby-rmc/README.md

-# HPE Recovery Manger Central
+# HPE Recovery Manager Central

-This is a Ruby library for the HPE Recovery Manger Central (RMC).
+This is a Ruby library for the HPE Recovery Manager Central (RMC).

 ## Good to know